cjcampbell/isocat/vignettes/isocat.md

 ### Clustering with bootstrapping

 The default distance measure built into this function is correlational distance, and 'average' as a clustering method.
-The number of bootstrap replications default to 1000, and nClusters specifies how many clusters to enitiate for parallel processing through `doParallel`.
+The number of bootstrap replications default to 1000, and nClusters specifies how many clusters to initiate for parallel processing through `doParallel`.
 The output of this is an object of class "pvclust".

 ```r